 In the summer the temperature in air-conditioned rooms should not be more than 5 degrees lower than the outdoor temperature.
 In the winter, on the other hand, an overheated office can result in fatigue and lethargy.

 In any event, people in offices should have the opportunity to adjust the air-conditioning or heating settings.

 For optimal productivity, the overall indoor temperature should be between 20-25 °C. However, the perception of a pleasant indoor climate differs per person.
 It depends on age, gender and personal preferences.
 One general climate automatically leads to complaints on a personal level.
 Recent scientific research shows that people who cannot influence the indoor climate are expected to be 6.3% less productive and have an average of 1.5 times more sick building complaints.

-A major topic with respect to the office environment is lighting.
+Lighting has a major impact on the office environment is.
 Ideally an office should make use of daylight, and windows should have some form of adjustable shading so that the sunlight does not dazzle or shine directly on computer screens.

 We need light for vision and for carrying out activities.
 Various studies show that good lighting has a really positive impact on our health, wellbeing, alertness and even our sleep quality.

 If it is insufficiently possible to benefit from dynamic daylight, dynamic artificial lighting can be helpful.
 This kind of lighting simulates the rhythm of the daylight.
 For example, the blue part of light (cold white) has an activating effect; it stimulates cognitive performance and concentration.
 Meanwhile, light with a large red part (warm light) has a relaxing effect.